OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 - [Octopus and enterprise organizations](https://octopus.com/enterprise)
 - [Trust center](https://octopus.com/company/trust)

-We provided tools and specialist content that helps you understand our value and if you need us:
+We provided tools and specialist content that help you understand more about deployments, DevOps, and our value:

 - [Deployment capability assessment](https://octopus.com/deployment-capability-assessment)
 - [Octopus white papers on Continuous Delivery, deployment automation, and DevOps](https://octopus.com/whitepapers)